tahska0/c3Task/README.md

 # To run the project
-Clone and use npm start
+Clone and use npm install to install required packages, then npm start

 # Getting Started with Create React App